As you may know, consumer relationship management (CRM) is a hot topic. What you may not be familiar with, however, it is evolving into social CRM.

 Social CRM, however, is entirely based on customer relationships and has become more of a public relations process than a sales tool.
 As the article illustrates, “In most organizations, PR departments manage the social presence of brands and handle the customer engagement.”
 Instead of the customer being the end result of the CRM process, the customer becomes the focal point.
 Companies and brands now work hand in hand with consumers to “solve business problems, empower customers to shape their own experiences and build customer relationships, which will hopefully turn into customer advocates.”
 It is not a new process, but simply an evolution of traditional CRM.

 So why has CRM evolved?
-According to one study, 93% of Americans want brands to have a presence on social networking sites, and 60% of Americans regularly interact with brands on those sites.
-Another study found that “before deciding whether to purchase recommended products or services, more than four out of five consumers (81%) will go online to verify those recommendations, specifically through researching product/service information (61%), reading user reviews (55%) or searching ratings websites (43%).”
+According to one study, 93 percent of Americans want brands to have a presence on social networking sites, and 60percent of Americans regularly interact with brands on those sites.
+Another study found that “before deciding whether to purchase recommended products or services, more than four out of five consumers (81 percent) will go online to verify those recommendations, specifically through researching product/service information (61 percent), reading user reviews (55 percent) or searching ratings websites (43 percent).”

 Research shows that consumers are changing with the advancement of social media.
 A problem arises when companies are forced to keep up with this change, but they don’t understand it or don’t value social media.
 Social CRM is a strategy, and understanding that strategy can have a major impact on a business’s success.

-Social Media Examiner sums up the article with a quote from the Gartner Newsroom.
+Social Media Examiner sums up the article with a quote from Gartner.
 “By 2010, more than half of companies that have established an online community will fail to manage it as an agent of change, ultimately eroding customer value.
 Rushing into social computing initiatives without clearly defined benefits for both the company and the customer will be the biggest cause of failure.”